Orchard Park High School: Faculty Basketball Game

-O.P.H.S. also holds an annual Faculty Basketball Game to boost school spirit and to fund raise for charity.
-Faculty members are drafted to play for one of four teams that correspond with grades 9–12, with the first selection given to the class that raised the most money that year.
-The event is best known for its electric atmosphere with participating teachers and staff taking on nicknames like "Crusher" to pump up the crowd.
+In previous years, an annual Faculty Basketball Game was hosted to boost school spirit and to fund raise for charity.
+Faculty members were drafted to play for one of four teams that correspond with grades 9–12, with the first selection given to the class that raised the most money that year.
+The event was best known for its electric atmosphere with participating teachers and staff having nicknames like "Crusher" to pump up the crowd.
 In 2008, legendary football coach Gene Tundo made a dramatic 10 point half-court shot in the waning moments to propel the underdog Freshmen over the Seniors.

+School Media

+O.P.H.S has social media platforms on Instagram and YouTube.
+On the school's YouTube account, the school's morning announcements are live streamed along with (as of 2025) local sport reports, fun facts, and short skits made by the students and staff.
+Various sports and clubs associated with the school also have their own social media accounts on X (formally Twitter), Instagram, and YouTube.

+O.P.H.S also has their own newspaper, newsletter, magazine, and yearbook.
+The Voice is the school's online newspaper written by students, which features various articles ranging from local sports to student photography.
+The Quaker Gazette is the school's monthly newsletter that features announcements, news, and reminders.
+The Pulse is the school's annual magazine released every June, which features poetry, stories, pictures, and artwork from students.
+The Quaker is the school's yearbook released every June, which features highlights of the year, including (but not limited to) students/faculty, clubs, events, and sports.